A white bowl filled with stuffing and green onions

 1/4 tsp.
 Poultry seasoning

-1 Cup Turkey stock
+1 Cup Turkey or chicken stock

 2 ea Eggs